EGoverde/Mvvm.Nucleus.Maui/README.md

 - `IDestructible`: Triggered when `transient` pages are removed from the stack.
 - `IInitializable(Async)`: Init and Refresh functions upon navigating the first or further times.
 - `INavigatedAware`: Navigation events 'from' and 'to' the ViewModel.
-- `IPageLifecycleAware`: Appearing and disappearing events from the view.
+- `IPageLifecycleAware`: Appearing and disappearing events from the page.

 ## Popups

 Nucleus can display [CommunityToolkit.MAUI Popups](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/views/popup) through the `IPopupService`.
 This works very similar to navigation.
+The `CommunityToolkit.PopupService` is also supported for certain scenarios, as long as `options.UseCommunityToolkitPopupServiceCompatibility` is set to `true`.
+Note that you should always navigate by passing the `View` type, not the ViewModel.

 Popups can be used with or without ViewModels and require registration in `MauiProgram.cs` using `RegisterPopup<MyPopup>` or `RegisterPopup<MyPopup, MyPopupViewModel>`.
 After registration popups can be shown by passing the view type to one of the various `ShowPopupAsync` methods.
-The result can be awaited, either as an `object?` or a given type (*note that the popup is responsible for the correct type*).

-Parameters can be sent through an `IDictionary<string, object>`, which will be passed to Init or InitAsync (see [Popup interfaces](#popup-interfaces)).
+Parameters can be sent through an `IDictionary<string, object>`, which will be passed to Init or InitAsync (see [Popup interfaces](#popup-interfaces)), as well as `IQueryAttributable`.
 These methods will be called before showing the popup.
 The async variant can be configured such that it has to finish before showing the popup.

-Using the `IPopupAware` the ViewModel can receive a reference to the popup, which is required in order to close the popup programatically.
-Alternatively the `NucleusPopupViewModel` can be used for common functionality, such as a CloseCommand and function.
+Popups are by default registered as `Transient`, but support `Scoped` and `Singleton` as well.

+**Note:** By default the `Opened` and `Closed` events that are passed to `IPopupLifeCycleAware` have additional logic to ensure the `Popup` is actually closed, and not just currently deeper in the navigation stack.
+This can occur in the CommunityToolkit when presenting a Popup from within a Popup, which we consider a bug.
+This functionality can be disabled through `UseAlternativePopupOpenedAndClosedEvents`.

+### Closing and return values
+The `IPopupService` can either show a popup with or without an expected return value, wrapped in an `IPopupResult`.
+The methods that return a value other than the generic result, require the use of a `Popup<T>` (T being the return type).

+To close the popup and return the value you can either use `IPopupService.CloseMostRecentPopupAsync`, or the `IPopupAware` and `IPopupAware<T>` interfaces.
+Note that you can always access `CloseAsync()` fom the `WeakReference<Popup>`, but To access `CloseAsync(value)` you need to use `IPopupAware<T>` (where T matches the used `Popup<T>`).

+    if (Popup?.TryGetTarget(out MyCustomPopup? myCustomPopup) == true)
+    {
+        await myCustomPopup.CloseAsync("result");
+    }

+### Migrating from Nucleus 0.5.0

+Nucleus uses the `Popup` functionality from the `Maui.CommunityToolkit`.
+In version 12.x of the toolkit a large breaking change was done, known as the V2 Popups.
+This required significant changes to the Nucleus implementation as well, which were part of the 0.6.0 release.

+A [migration guide](/MIGRATIONS.md) has been written to help migrate from the previous implementation to the current.

 ### Popup interfaces

+Below interfaces below work on both the View and the ViewModel, with the exception of `IPopupAware<T>`.

-- `IPopupAware`: Allows access to the Popup using a WeakReference. *ViewModel-Only.*
+- `IPopupAware`: Allows access to the generic Popup type using a WeakReference.
+- `IPopupAware<T>`: Allows access to an exact Popup type using a WeakReference.
 - `IPopupInitializable(Async)`: Init functions triggered before showing the popup.
-- `IPopupLifeCycleAware`: Events on opening and closing the popup. *ViewModel-Only.*
+- `IPopupLifeCycleAware`: Events on opening and closing the popup.
-- `IDestructible`: Triggered when the popup is closed.
+- `IDestructible`: Triggered when a `transient` popup is closed.

-## Migrating from Prism
+## Prism Compatibility

 [Prism](https://prismlibrary.com/docs/maui/index.html) is a popular library offering the same (and quite a few more) features as this library.
 Nucleus MVVM aims to be a simpler alternative, only adding quality-of-life MVVM features as a layer on top of [MAUI](https://github.com/dotnet/maui).
 This should result in an easy to maintain library able to use the latest MAUI features.